JWalshe86/Nags-With-Notions/README.md

 # Solved bugs

 When using media query to adapt the screensize to mobiles the logo would not drop down correctly.
 The formating of the logo and surrounding text had to be changed to address this.
+Tutor support was required.

+Images would not upload on the readme, as their were gaps in the image names.
+Tutor support was required.

 # Unfixed bugs